arroiz/guidelines/README.md

 ## Patterns

 This document have all patterns for my projects.
-I decided put it in a repository to a form of documentation.
+I decided put it in a repository as form of documentation.

 ### Repository names